 and computer) to less than 2 hours daily and replace these sitting activities with

 Even low-to-moderate intensity activities for as little as 30 minutes a day can be

 helpful.
 These activities may include the following:

-Regular aerobic physical activity increases a child's capacity for exercise.
+Regular aerobic physical activity increases a teen's capacity for exercise.
 It also

 plays a role in the prevention of heart diseases and type 2 diabetes.
 Aerobic activities

 are continuous activities that cause the heart rate and breathing rate to increase.

 To prevent dehydration, encourage your teen to drink fluid regularly during physical

 activity.
 Also, have them drink several glasses of water or other fluid with no added

 sugar after the physical activity is completed.
 Examples of vigorous activities may